 In addition to six scholarships, West Virginia houses two grant programs:

-- Higher Education Grant: Although it’s a need-based award, applicants must demonstrate academic promise.
+- West Virginia Higher Education Grant: Although it’s a need-based award, applicants must demonstrate academic promise.
 The grant, which maxed out at $2,700 in 2017, can be used at approved schools in West Virginia or Pennslyvania.

 - Higher Education Adult Part-Time Student Grant: Award amounts vary depending on the student’s course load.
 Adults returning to a four-year school or seeking a certificate or credential for a new career are encouraged to apply.